Cloud Setup

 AMIs for AWS

-Xceptance provides ready to go AMIs (Amazon Machine Images) with XLT.
-These AMIs are pre-packaged systems, which are optimized for load testing and have XLT already installed.
-Using one of these AMIs may save you the work to create and maintain your own AMIs, but may also impose additional costs.
-Amazon will charge you for the infrastructure usage.
-Make sure that your security group permits communication on port 8500.
+Using one of these AMIs may save you the work of creating and maintaining your own AMIs.
+There is no additional cost for the image, but Amazon will charge you for infrastructure usage.
+Ensure that your security group permits communication on port 8500.
 This is the XLT agent port on these machines.
-A list of current AWS AMI ids can be found next to the release information on Github.
+A list of current AWS AMI IDs can be found next to the release information on Github.

 Setting up ec2_admin

-Before you can use the tool, you have to configure it appropriately.
+Before you can use the tool, you must configure it appropriately.
 There is a configuration file for this: <xlt>/config/ec2_admin.properties.

-In addition to this, it is possible to configure the names of the AWS key pair used for each region in the properties, but if there is none defined, the tool will also prompt you for a key pair to use during instance setup.
+Additionally, it is possible to configure the names of the AWS key pair used for each region in the properties; if none is defined, the tool will also prompt you for a key pair to use during instance setup.

-You may also configure a proxy if one is required to be used in your environment.
+You may also configure a proxy if one is required in your environment.

 ## Your AWS credentials.